rizkikawidianti/Deceased-Debtor-Workflow-Case-Study/README.md

 # Deceased-Debtor-Workflow-Case-Study

-# Overview
+## Executive Summary
-This is an anonymized case study based on a real internal process improvement project in a financial services environment.
+This anonymized case study is based on a real internal process improvement project in a financial-services environment.
-The project focused on improving how deceased debtor cases were reported, validated, and processed between an internal operations team and partner banks.
-Previously, the process depended heavily on manual messages, scanned documents, email follow-ups, and direct status-code changes in an internal operating system.
-This created risks around data mismatch, weak traceability, manual error, and potential misuse of fake supporting documents.
+The project focused on improving how deceased debtor cases were reported, validated, approved, and monitored between partner banks and an internal operations team.
+The original process relied on manual messages, scanned documents, email follow-ups, and direct status-code changes, which created risks around data mismatch, weak traceability, manual error, and possible misuse of fake supporting documents.
-The solution was to move the process into a structured web-based workflow where partner banks could submit deceased debtor requests directly, attach supporting documents, and route the request through an approval process before the internal team made the final status update.
+The proposed solution moved the process into a structured web-based workflow with partner-bank submission, document attachment, approval routing, internal validation, and final status update control.

 > **Confidentiality Note**
 >